 The WTO rules for creating free-trade agreements for services follow the pattern developed for trade in goods, but with important differences.
 In relation to tariffs on goods, Article XXIV speaks of their elimination.
 It does not mention "reduction".
 However, in the case of liberalizing trade in services, there is no mention of eliminating regulatory measures altogether.
-Instead.
-Article V elimination existing discriminatory requires the of measures and a prohibition of new or more discriminatory ones, i.e., national treatment is required.
-The regulation itself can remain.
+Instead, Article V requires the elimination of existing discriminatory measures and a prohibition of new or more discriminatory ones, i.e., national treatment is required.
+But the regulation itself can remain.
 In other words, this Article also recognises that governments have the right to regulate their economies.